henry2004y/Ganymede/ulfwaves.md

 * periodic compressional fluctuations --> magnetopause surface waves
 * Alfvénic fluctuations $\delta \mathbf{V}/ \mathbf{V}_A = \pm \delta \mathbf{B}/ \mathbf{B}_0$ direct excitation
-* fast stream --> KHI on the magnetopause --> surface mode/waveguide
+* fast stream --> KHI on the magnetopause --> surface mode/waveguide[^guide]

+[^guide]: "guide" here refers to the fact that these modes are field-aligned, i.e. guided by the magnetic field.
+These are MHD Alfvén waves.

 When the magnetopause can be described as a tangential discontinuity ($B_n = 0$), the MHD wave transmission is not efficient;
 when the magnetopause is a rotational discontinuity ($B_n\neq 0$), MHD wave transmission can occur over a wide range of incident angle and that the transmitted waves are usually amplified.
 The favored ULF wave range may lie within Pc5.